Department of Music,

 Faculty of Social Sciences

-Seminars and individual tutorials.
-Projects may see students undertaking consultancy and promotions work with national partners.
+Lectures, tutorials and graduate study days.
+Projects may include students undertaking consultancy and promotions work with national partners.

 Learn more about your supervisors: